jatalah/blue_food_consumption/README.md

-# Trends in blue food consumption from a sustainability perspective
+# Trends in blue food consumption: a sustainability perspective

 <!-- badges: start -->